 If you’re flying with your dog in the cabin during the hot days of summer, there’s no need to worry, as they’ll be in the same air-conditioned comfort as yourself, under your supervision.
 But if they’re flying in the hold, whether due to size or local regulations (such as in Australia), it’s best to take some precautions to ensure that they stay safe.

 The hold in which your pet is flying should be climate-controlled, set to the same temperature as the cabin.
 (Check with your airline if you’re in doubt.
-With Virgin Australia, dogs are not allowed to fly on their few aircraft without a temperature-controlled hold.)
+Generally airlines don’t permit dogs to fly in the hold on their aircraft without a temperature-controlled hold.)

 The greatest risk for your pet is from when their crate is sitting on the tarmac during loading.
 For this reason, animals are usually the final thing brought out from the freight depot then loaded onto a plane, but sometimes mistakes can happen, particularly if there are flight delays.

 To do everything possible to keep your dog safe during their flight in the hold, follow these tips for flying with a dog in summer.